dougeby/IntuneDocs/intune/troubleshoot-app-install.md

 # Troubleshoot app installation issues

+On Microsoft Intune MDM-managed devices, sometimes app installations can fail.
+When these app installs fail, it can be challenging to understand the failure reason or troubleshoot the issue.
 Microsoft Intune provides app installation failure details that allow help desk operators and Intune administrators to view app information to address user help requests.
 The troubleshooting pane within Intune provides failure details, including details about managed apps on a user's device.
-Details about app installation issues can help administrators and help desk operators troubleshoot problems.
+Details about the end-to-end lifecycle of an app are provided under each individual device in the **Managed Apps** pane.
+You can view installation issues, as well as details about when the app was created, modified, targeted, and delivered to a device.
+This information can be used help administrators and help desk operators troubleshoot problems.

+> [!Note]
+> The same app could be assigned to multiple groups but with different intended actions (or intents) for the app.
+For instance, a resolved intent for an app will show **Excluded** if the app is excluded for a user during app assignment.
+For more information, see [How conflicts between app intents are resolved](apps-deploy.md#how-conflicts-between-app-intents-are-resolved).

 ## To review app troubleshooting details